cityindex-attic/ec2-clock-accuracy-research/scripts/README.md

 but are more easily served via environment variables or a configuration file for day to day usage, see section [Getting Started with Boto](https://github.com/boto/boto#getting-started-with-boto) for details.

+* The `validate-credentials` script provides a convenience method to both validate the AWS credentails and display respective account/user information, which helps when juggling multiple AWS accounts.